Medical Chaperone Training Program (CTP-2)Back

-A chaperone is an objective witness who serves to verify what is said and done in the clinical setting.
+The goal of a medical chaperone is to serve independently as a responsible, neutral, and objective third-party during clinical encounters.
 This course is designed to provide the knowledge and skills necessary for one to serve as an effective chaperone, a valued member of the healthcare team.
+Through their presence, effectively trained chaperones can:

-This course is expressly designed for individuals-with or without a clinical background-who will function in a chaperone role.
-However, the content may be of particular interest to healthcare professionals who work with chaperones.
+This course is expressly designed for individuals, with or without a clinical background, who will function in a chaperone role.
+However, the content may be of particular interest to healthcare professionals who work with or utilize medical chaperones.

 - Clarifying the role of a chaperone and the role of the healthcare professional being chaperoned